-You can also use the "Rate of Perceived Exertion" (RPE), a subjective rating that a person can use to rate his or her exercise intensity.
+You can also use the "Rate of Perceived Exertion" (RPE), a subjective rating that a person can use to rate her/his exercise intensity.
 If someone doesn't have any other way to rate workout intensity (i.e., has no watch to use to count heartbeats, or doesn't know how fast s/he is walking or running), RPE is a low-tech method of determining this calculation.
-For example, a person can consider walking at a leisurely pace a 6, and perhaps a mad dash to catch a bus or a flyaway $100 bill a 19; so, rating activity in-between is a way to rate one's exercise intensity.
-The ACSM Position Stand uses the original scale from 6 - 19 to identify the perceived level of difficulty of physical activity, as follows:
+For example, a person can consider walking at a leisurely pace a six, and perhaps a mad dash to catch a bus or a flyaway $100 bill a 19; so, rating activity in-between is a way to rate one's exercise intensity.
+The ACSM Position Stand uses the original scale from 6 to 19 to identify the perceived level of difficulty of physical activity, as follows:

-Moderate intensity, using this scale of a person's self- perception of his or her own exercise difficulty, is 12 - 13, hard exercise is 14 - 16, and very hard activity is at 17-19.
+Moderate intensity, using this scale of a person's self- perception of his or her own exercise difficulty, is 12 to 13, hard exercise is 14 to 16, and very hard activity is at 17 to 19.

 The last measure — METS — has nothing to do with baseball players from New York; instead, it refers to metabolic equivalents.
-One MET is equivalent to your resting metabolic rate; 2 METS is any activity that requires two times your metabolic rate, etc. This measure is determined by the amount of oxygen consumed, which indicates the level of intensity a person is working.
-At 1 MET, an average man would be consuming 250 milliliters (ml) of oxygen per minute; an average woman would be consuming 200 ml of oxygen per minute.
-For those of you who wish to be even more exact, one MET is equal to 3.5 ml of oxygen per kilogram (kg) of body weight per minute (1 kg = 2.2 pounds).
-Since we are not going around measuring how much oxygen a person's body is consuming, assigning a MET equivalent can give us an idea as to how intense an activity is.
-At 1 MET (resting metabolic rate), a 55 kg female would use about 60 calories per hour, and a 65 kg male would use about 70 calories per hour.
-Two METS would be double that intensity, or consuming twice the amount of oxygen than at 1 MET.
-In other words, 2 METS means that one is working at twice his or her resting metabolic rate (which is relatively easy or achievable), 3 METS is 3 times someone's resting metabolic rate, and so on.
+One MET is equivalent to your resting metabolic rate; two METS is any activity that requires two times your metabolic rate, etc. This measure is determined by the amount of oxygen consumed, which indicates the level of intensity a person is working.
+At one MET, an average man would be consuming 250 milliliters (ml) of oxygen per minute; an average woman would be consuming 200 ml of oxygen per minute.
+For those of you who wish to be even more exact, one MET is equal to 3.5 ml of oxygen per kilogram (kg) of body weight per minute (one kg = 2.2 pounds).
+Since we aren't going around measuring how much oxygen a person's body is consuming, assigning a MET equivalent can give us an idea as to how intense an activity is.
+At one MET (resting metabolic rate), a 55 kg female would use about 60 calories per hour, and a 65 kg male would use about 70 calories per hour.
+Two METS would be double that intensity, or consuming twice the amount of oxygen than at one MET.
+In other words, two METS means that one is working at twice his or her resting metabolic rate (which is relatively easy or achievable), three METS is three times someone's resting metabolic rate, and so on.